Discover 3 effective ways to wrap text around images in PowerPoint and elevate the visual appeal of your presentations.

 Prepare the text and picture:

 To begin, the first step in wrapping text around a picture is to prepare the text itself.
-If you're looking to generate random text, you can insert a text box from auto shapes menu and type "=rand()" before pressing 'Enter'.
+If you're looking to generate random text, simply insert a text box from the auto shapes menu and type "=rand()" before pressing 'Enter'.
 This will provide you with a sample text that you can use as a starting point

-Once you have the text ready, insert the picture of your choice.
-To create a more visually appealing effect, make sure that the picture has uneven edges to make the effect look interesting.
-You can insert any PNG image with transparent background as shown below:
+Once you have your text ready, it's time to insert the picture of your choice.
+To create a more visually appealing effect, make sure that the picture has uneven edges.
+You can easily insert any PNG image with a transparent background to achieve this effect.

 Option 1: Create indents manually with Space bar

-Now, wherever you see the text overlapping the picture at the background, use space bar to move the text.
+Then, wherever you see the text overlapping the picture in the background, use the Space bar to move the text.
 This method is time-consuming and can result in uneven spacing.

 Option 2: Insert multiple text boxes

-The best way to wrap text around image is to use the readymade option available in Microsoft Word and insert the document onto the slide.
+The best way to wrap text around an image is to use the ready-made option available in Microsoft Word and insert the document onto the slide.
+Here's how:

-First, type your text in Microsoft word.
-Insert the picture and move it to the place you want in the document.
+2. Insert the picture in Word and move it to the desired location in the document

-The text nicely wraps around the image as shown below:
+The text wraps perfectly around the image as shown below:

-Make sure that the small box called ‘Link’ is not checked.
+6. Make sure the small box called "Link" is not checked.
 Otherwise, every time you want to edit the text, you will be taken to the word document.

-This will place the text with image on your slide as shown below:
+7. This will place the text with the image on your slide.

-To edit the text, you just need to double click on the text box.
-You can change the text alignment, or move the image to a new position or resize the image.
+To edit the text, simply double-click on the text box.
+You can change the text alignment, move the image to a new position, or resize the image.
 The text will wrap around the image automatically.
-When you click outside the slide, the change will reflect on the slide.
+When you click outside the slide, the changes will reflect on the slide.

-It is easily the most efficient way to wrap text around images in PowerPoint.
-We do not usually recommend using your presentations as documents.
-However, you may find this PowerPoint Wrap Text around Picture technique useful in creating brochures or other documents to share with customers.
+This method is the most efficient way to wrap text around images in PowerPoint.
+While we do not recommend using your presentations as documents, you may find this PowerPoint Wrap Text around Picture technique useful in creating brochures or other documents to share with your customers.